The Surprising Power of Growth Mindset in Reducing Stress

 Even if you don’t happen to be a leader at one of the world’s most valuable companies, the wisdom holds true.
 Stress may be the leading affliction of modern life, but with the right mindset people have the power to make it disappear as suddenly as it arrived.

-This article is the eleventh installment in NLI’s new series, Growth Mindset: The Master Class, a 12-week campaign to help leaders see how the world’s largest organizations are putting growth mindset to use.
+This article is the eleventh installment in NLI’s series, Growth Mindset: The Master Class, a 12-week campaign to help leaders see how the world’s largest organizations are putting growth mindset to use.